 6.20.1 Procedures of SL-MO-LR involving LMF

-Figure 6.20.1-1 illustrates a procedure to enable a UE to obtain Sidelink positioning/ranging location results using one or more other UEs with the assistance of an LMF in a serving PLMN for UE1.
+Figure 6.20.1-1 illustrates a procedure to enable a UE to obtain Ranging/Sidelink Positioning location results using one or more other UEs with the assistance of an LMF in a serving PLMN for UE1.

-The Ranging/SL Positioning location results may include absolute locations, relative locations or distances and directions, depending on the service request.
+The Ranging/Sidelink Positioning location results may include absolute locations, relative locations i.e., distances and/ordirections from other UEs, velocities and relative velocities depending on the service request.

 If the Target UE decides to initiate SL-MO-LR procedure, it includes one or multiple SL reference UE(s) / Located UE (s) in the service request.
 See TS 23.586 [40] for more information on how this generic procedure can be used.